 Our supplier for new uniform items is Made2Wear (www.made2wearohio.com).
-All girls in grades 1-8 will be required to wear the correct St. Hilary plaid jumpers, skorts, or skirts from Made2Wear.
+All girls in grades 1-8 will be required to wear the correct St. Hilary plaid jumpers, skorts, skirts, or shorts from Made2Wear.
 Girls in grades 1-5 may wear jumpers and skorts; girls in grades 6-8 may wear skirts.